opendicom/sirius-ris/README.md

-# Welcome to the official repository of Sirius RISjs
+# Welcome to the official repository of Sirius RIS

-**Sirius RISjs** is an open source radiological information system.
+**Sirius RIS** is an open source radiological information system.